cubicdaiya/slackboard/README.md

 echo message | slackboard-cli -t test -s slackboard-host:29800
 ```

-From v0.5.0, you can send a message to slack's channel directly.
+From v0.5.0, you can send a message to Slack's channel directly.

 ```
 echo message | slackboard-cli -c random -s slackboard-host:29800